The Bankrate promise

 If you don’t want to use a credit card to build credit, there are a few other options to consider.
 When you pay your rent each month, it typically isn’t reported — however, those payments could help boost your credit score.

 A service offered by Experian allows individuals who rent from a landlord or property management company (that does not already report data) to sign up through a rent payment service working with Experian RentBureau.
 This service allows rent payments to be collected electronically while having the ability to report your rental payment history to Experian RentBureau.

 If this is not an option, there are other rent-reporting services that can help boost your credit, but it comes at a cost.
 Using a third-party rent payment service may not be the most cost effective method to build your credit, but it is an option worth considering.

 Apply for a store card

-Tread carefully with this one because you don’t want to get yourself in financial trouble with a store credit card.
+Tread carefully with this one, because you don’t want to get yourself in financial trouble with a store credit card.
 However, credit cards offered by stores are usually easier to qualify for than standard credit cards.
-If you frequent a certain grocery store, for example, consider signing up for the store credit card to build credit while you are shopping for your groceries every month.
+If you frequent a certain grocery store, for example, consider signing up for the store credit card to build credit while you are shopping for groceries each month.

 Trips to the grocery store are expenses you are going to have no matter what, so it could benefit you in the long run to exchange your debit card for the store credit card.
 Keep in mind that store cards tend to have higher interest rates and lower credit limits than traditional credit cards.